Before You Start Using Two-Step Login with Office 365

 How It Works

-You will rarely, if ever, need to authenticate with Two-Step Login when you use an app on your computer or mobile device to access Office 365.
-One time you might would be when you install a fresh copy of the software.
-With Outlook on the web, you will be prompted to complete Two-Step Login only if you usually need to sign in there.
-Don't worry, Two-Step Login is still giving you its extra protection against malicious users.
+In practice, because Office 365 lets you stay signed in on a particular device, you may rarely need to authenticate with Two-Step Login to access Office 365 on a particular computer or mobile device.
+(One time you might would be when you install a fresh copy of the software.)
+With Outlook on the web, you will be prompted to complete Two-Step Login whenever you usually need to sign in there.
+But don't worry, Two-Step Login is still giving you its extra protection against malicious users, who would be using a different computer.

 Two-Step Login for Office 365 is completely independent of opting in to expanded use of Two-Step Login with all services that use CUWebLogin.
-If you are subject to mandated use of Two-Step Login with CUWebLogin, that requirement will not extend to Office 365.
+If you are subject to mandated use of Two-Step Login with CUWebLogin, that requirement is separate from using Two-Step Login with Office 365.

 If you don't already have a Two-Step Login account, go to Get Started with Two-Step Login to begin the process.